SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/documentationlinks/readme.md

  */
 ```

-JavaDoc like this is a great help when 3rd party libraries use this because we can use the `Quick Documentation` functionality in IntelliJ to have access to more detailed examples.
+JavaDoc like this in 3rd party libraries is a great help because we can use the `Quick Documentation` functionality in IntelliJ to have access to more detailed examples.

-But, we all know that comments don't get updated as often as code, and web presence maintenance is often disconnected from library maintenance, or performed by a different team entirely.
+But, we all know that comments don't get updated as often as code, and web presence maintenance is often disconnected from library maintenance and sometimes performed by a different team entirely.

 ## How Sensei Helps

-Sensei provides the ability to match on library annotations and methods and provide additional documentation and links to long form documentation on a wiki or third party tutorial sites.
+Sensei provides the ability to match on library annotations and methods to provide links to long form documentation on a wiki or third party tutorial site.

-As an example I'm using the `@Test` annotation from JUnit.
+As an example, I'm using the `@Test` annotation from JUnit.

 The JavaDoc is very detailed, and the `Quick Documentation` view explains how to use the annotation.

-But the official documentation on the web site is often easier to read, and has examples.
+But the official documentation on the web site is often easier to read and has more examples.

-When a team are learning a library, having a set of recommended tutorials, can be very useful.
+When a team starts learning a library, having a set of recommended tutorials, can be very useful.

-Sensei has a `goto` action which can open a URL, allowing us to link to external sites and examples for documentation that we, as a team, find useful.
+Sensei has a `goto` action that can open a URL, allowing us to link to external sites and examples for documentation that we, as a team, find useful.

 ## Implementing the Goto URL